 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 13.7, which indicates a disputed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is usually either friendly fraud or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 13.7 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

-What is Visa Chargeback Reason Code 13.7?
+What is Visa chargeback reason code 13.7?

-This chargeback may occur when there are miscommunications with the customer about returns or cancellations, when the customer misunderstands the merchant’s policies, or when merchants are too slow to process credits that customers have reason to expect.
+This chargeback may occur when there are miscommunications with a customer about returns or cancellations, when the customer misunderstands the merchant’s policies, or when merchants are too slow to process credits that customers have reason to expect.

 - Proof that the chargeback is invalid because the disputed amount involves the cash-back portion of the transaction.